 UCD Library Special Collections holds the collection of John Richard Green.

-This is a collection of mid to late 19th century books, mostly relating to English history.
-It includes the Acta Sanctorum series.
-Presently, there are circa 150 books identified as having John Richard Green’s bookplate and we are currently working to locate additional books that may belong to this collection.
+This is a collection of mid to late nineteenth-century books, mostly relating to English and religious history.
+Presently, there are around 150 books identified as having John Richard Green’s bookplate and we are currently working to locate additional books that may belong to this collection.
 The collection was donated by Alice Stopford Green in the 1920s.

 Access and Use

-- Use The Library Catalogue to key in John Richard Green
+- Use the Library Catalogue to key in John Richard Green

 - When you get a results screen select Special Collections from Location option in the left panel